We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you choose to find a therapist through BetterHelp, keep in mind that neither BetterHelp nor the therapists on the BetterHelp platform will be able to accept health insurance.
 If your health insurance provider has informed you that they cannot reimburse you for any of the costs of BetterHelp, there are other ways to find a therapist.

-Therapy can be expensive, but there are options that are a little more affordable.
+Therapy can be expensive, but some options are a little more affordable.
 Here are some of the best options for affordable therapy:

 - Online therapy.
 Oftentimes, online therapy is a more affordable option than in-person therapy.